InternetFriendsAdventures/InternetFriendsAdventures.github.io/_posts/2016-08-29-Flock-Drama.md

 This is the evidence that dev used to "prove" that Puffer had done something deserving of having mod revoked.
 This video takes place after the first few messages from dev, but most of the video takes place before Puffers mod was removed (the last minute-ish is Puffer reacting to losing Mod power).
 Because this takes place after the initial accusations I do not know how it could be evidence of some wrongdoing.
 Even though this could not actually be the original complaint, there is still no evidence that Puffer did anything wrong after the fact.
+In a DM to Puffer, Dev mentions that Puffer has 'lost his trust', but if he had not done anything there is no possible way Puffer could have lost Dev's trust on his own.
 If you do not have time to watch the whole video, it goes basically like this: Puffer has no idea what he has done wrong.
-He is upset with the situation, and how dev has handled it so far.
+He is upset with the situation and how dev has handled it so far.
 This is not the first time that something like this has happened.
 Puffer states that the only thing he did remotely wrong was not ban his brother Facepalm for using a slur against another member of the community (you can actually see that happen in the video).
-Puffer also mentions that Facepalm has done the same in front of dev, so he was just following precedent set by dev himself.
+Puffer also mentions that Facepalm has said the same thing in front of dev, so he was just following precedent set by dev himself.
 This is not even to mention the conflict that could be possible to cause in Puffers own home (is he the only mod that is allowed to do something about this?)
 I do not know who this other person is, because I cannot understand them, but from the sounds they made I suspect they are a ghost.
 When the ghost is asked if they blame Puffer for Facepalm's actions, it replies "no comment."